 There are a lot of courses out there that cover how to use the various website platforms.
 They are pretty affordable.
 So if you hunt around, you may find classes that cover Squarespace or Showit.
-Personally, I’ve created a course called WordPress Made Easy for my clients to help them learn the basics of WordPress so that they can get their site up and running in under three hours (if they were to sit down and watch the whole thing all at once).
+Personally, I’ve created a course called WordPress Made Easy that can be found inside my membership website Creative Biz U for my clients to help them learn the basics of WordPress so that they can get their site up and running in under three hours (if they were to sit down and watch the whole thing all at once).

 The benefit to taking a course like mine is that you’ll have all the information all in one place, where you can move through things pretty quickly without having to piece all the information together yourself.
 Not knowing how something works can make it near impossible to figure out what order you need to do things, so a course is a great way to have a game plan of what steps to do and in what order.
 I remember when I first started my photography business in 2011 and needed to figure out what the difference was between a page and a post on WordPress.
 It’s not a difficult thing to do once you know where everything is and how to do what you want.
 But without knowledge of how everything works or what the lingo means, you’ll have a hard time moving forward as I did.

 That’s why I created my course, so you wouldn’t have to take the same amount of time to make progress on your goals.
 Now WordPress Made Easy doesn’t cover design, but it teaches you how to use the platform well so you can get the site up as quickly as possible.
 Then you can either learn the skills you need to make the design what you want, or you can start saving money that you earn from your business and hire a web designer to do it for you.